 "I chose Mother's Day because I have a very special relationship, not only with my mother, but with my whole family," he explained to Newsday.
 "I chose Mother's Day and the first thing my dad said was, 'What are we going to do on Father's Day?'
 But my mom especially has been very supportive ever since I was younger, but not just playing baseball.
 It was with anything that me or my sister wanted to do where she was very supportive.
 So I thought it would be nice to have this special day on Mother's Day to honor her and all that she's meant not only to my career, but she helped shape who I am today."

 After he and Kelly split up in 2011, with a source telling E!
 News at the time that the breakup came as a surprise to her, Jeter stayed single for awhile—and at 37 he showed fresh life on the field, batting .411 through April 23, 2012, and finishing the season with the most hits (216) in the majors that year.

 "I keep kidding him that it's like 1999 again—three hits every day.
 He's amazing," Rodriguez told reporters that April about his resurgent teammate.
 Added Yankees manager Joe Girardi, "He's playing like he's 25."

 A new spring in his step, he put rumors of his imminent retirement to rest.
 But he was starting to think about life after baseball—never more so than when he met Hannah Davis.

-As the future Mrs. Jeter would later say, the timing was just right, and Jeter proposed in October 2015, a year after he said goodbye to professional baseball after a prolific career.
+As the future Mrs. Jeter would later say, the timing was just right, and Jeter proposed in October 2015, a year after he turned the page on his prolific career.